ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ;;
 ```

-The `Capsule.Key.access_shared` function provides us with an `'k Access.t @ shared`, which we can then pass to `Capsule.Data.unwrap_shared` to get our desired `Image.t @ shared`.
+The function `Capsule.Key.access_shared` takes an `aliased` key and provides us with an `'k Access.t @ shared`.
+We may then pass the access to `Capsule.Data.unwrap_shared` to get our desired `Image.t @ shared`.

-Now, our filter's performance scales close to linearly with additional domains:
+Finally, our filter's performance scales close to linearly with additional domains:

 Domains | Time (ms)
 --------|------